kazblacktopp/HackerRank-30DaysOfCodeChallenge/README.md

 ### Explanation:

-On the first line, we print the string literal 'Hello, World.'.
-On the second line, we print the contents of the 'inputString' variable which, for this sample case, happens to be Welcome to 30 Days of Code!.
+On the first line, we print the string literal `Hello, World.`.
+On the second line, we print the contents of the `inputString` variable which, for this sample case, happens to be Welcome to 30 Days of Code!.
 If you do not print the variable's contents to stdout, you will not pass the hidden test case.

 ## Day 1: Data Types